se-edu/learningresources/contents/data/nosql/NoSQL.md

 and JSON-like queries.

 Let's get back to the above [example](#main-example) of an e-commerce website.
-To register a new user account, an example query made in mongoDB would be like so:
+To register a new user account, an example insert operation made in mongoDB would be like so:

 ```js
 db.customers.insertOne({